 Originally we weren’t planning to create a wall but ended up going with marble trim pieces for a short pony wall after seeing the above example in their showroom.

 I also had a TINY moment of regret with this flooring combined with the wall tile.
 For some reason, the mastic made the dark grey color in the mosaic substantially darker than the uninstalled version.
-See this photo for a comparison!
+See this photo for comparison!

-Once we added white grout, shower walls, and vanity, it now looks much lighter but still a substantial color difference.
+Once we added white grout, shower walls, and vanity, it now looks much lighter but still has a substantial color difference.
 You’ll have to check back next week to see the full reveal!

 Guest Bathroom Design Idea Room Sources

 - Color Market Matte Aquamarine subway tiles from The Tile Shop

 - Bennett Marble mosaic floor tile from The Tile Shop